 Public comment on draft ADR amendments, draft new ADRs and draft full reviews of existing ADRs is an important part of the process.
 Australian Design Rule Development Program and Public Comment

 Much of the consultation takes place within institutional arrangements established for this purpose.
 The analysis needed, and the bodies consulted, depend on the degree of impact the new or amended ADR is expected to have on industry or road users.
-Consultation may involve some or all of the following groups: the Strategic Vehicle Safety and Environment Group (SVSEG); Australian Motor Vehicle Certification Board (AMVCB) which includes the Technical Liaison Group (TLG); the Transport and Infrastructure Senior Officials' Committee (TISOC); and the Transport and Infrastructure Council.
+Consultation may involve some or all of the following groups: the Strategic Vehicle Safety and Environment Group (SVSEG); Australian Motor Vehicle Certification Board (AMVCB) which includes the Technical Liaison Group (TLG); the Infrastructure and Transport Senior Officials' Committee (ITSOC); and the Infrastructure and Transport Ministers' Meeting.

 - SVSEG and AMVCB/TLG consist of representatives of government (Australian and State/Territory), the manufacturing and operational arms of the industry (including organisations such as the Federal Chamber of Automotive Industries and the Australian Trucking Association) and of representative organisations of consumers and road users (particularly through the Australian Automobile Association).

-- TISOC consists of the chief executives of Australian and State/Territory departments of infrastructure, transport and road vehicle administrations.
+- ITSOC consists of the chief executives of Australian and State/Territory departments of infrastructure, transport and road vehicle administrations.

-- The Transport and Infrastructure Council consists of the Australian, state/territory and New Zealand Ministers with responsibility for transport and infrastructure issues.
+- The Infrastructure and Transport Ministers' Meeting consists of the Australian, state/territory and New Zealand Ministers with responsibility for infrastructure and/or transport matters.

-New ADRs, or significant changes that increase the stringency of existing ADRs, may be subject to a vote by Transport and Infrastructure Council Ministers.
-Following this vote, the Minister for Infrastructure and Regional Development may then determine the new or amended standards.
+New ADRs, or significant changes that increase the stringency of existing ADRs, may be subject to a vote by Transport Ministers.
+Following this vote, the Minister for Infrastructure, Transport and Regional Development may then determine the new or amended standards.

 Where a Regulation Impact Statement is prepared to examine proposed new or amended ADRs, it must meet the best practice regulatory impact analysis as required by the Australian Government or the Council of Australian Governments and administered by the Office of Best Practice Regulation.

-The Australian Government's policy is to harmonise the national vehicle safety standards with international regulations where possible and consideration is given to the adoption of the international regulations of the United Nations Economic Commission for Europe (UNECE).
-Australia is a signatory to the UNECE 1958 Agreement and the 1998 Agreement.
+The Australian Government's policy is to harmonise the national vehicle safety standards with international regulations where possible and consideration is given to the adoption of the international regulations of the United Nations (UN).
+Australia is a signatory to the UN 1958 Agreement and the 1998 Agreement.
 The policy to harmonise is also important to fulfil World Trade Organisation and Asia Pacific Economic Cooperation commitments.